rozek/node-red-user-management-example/README.md

 ![](outside-node-red-within-express.png)

-Just import [these flows](outside-node-red-within-express.json), place them on your Node-RED workspace and - if need be - check the "Inject once" setting of the node labelled "at Startup".
+Just import [these flows](outside-node-red-within-express.json), place them on your Node-RED workspace but - if need be - disable the node labelled "at Startup" as the startup sequence is now a different one and will be handled by a different flow.
 By default, the created user registry contains a single user `node-red@mail.de` with the password `t0pS3cr3t!` and a single role `node-red` (this is exactly the same user who is also included in "node-red-within-express" by default)

 ## Typical User Lifecycles ##